PBonnema/lemonator/README.md

 - Wiebe van Breukelen

 ## Installation
+Make sure you are running Python 3.7.* 32-bits.
+The 64-bits edition is known to have issues with pybind and the TDM-GCC-64 compiler.

-To pull all the required dependencies, please run the following commands within the shell:"
+To pull all the required dependencies, please run the following commands within a shell:"

 ```bash